What is a loss adjuster and how do they affect my home insurance claim?

 What can I do if the loss adjuster makes changes I’m not happy with?

-If you don’t agree with any changes a loss adjuster makes to your home insurance claim, you can hire a loss assessor to investigate the claim on your behalf.
+If you don’t agree with any changes an insurance loss adjuster makes to your home insurance claim, you can hire a loss assessor to investigate the claim on your behalf.

-“Loss adjusters aren’t here to invalidate your claim or cut your payout.
+“Loss adjusters aren’t there to invalidate your claim or cut your pay-out.
 Their role is to find the quickest, fairest way to settle the claim.
-If you’re not happy though, you can appoint a loss assessor to manage the claim for you.”
+But if you’re not happy with how your claim is going, you can appoint a loss assessor to manage the claim for you.”

 Can a loss adjuster mean my claim is rejected?

-In some cases, a loss adjuster can collect information that results in your insurance provider rejecting your claim.
+In some cases, a loss adjuster can collect information that leads to your insurance provider rejecting your claim.

 Reasons for this might include:

-• Not adhering to the terms and conditions of your policy
+- Not adhering to your policy terms and conditions.

-To avoid having your insurance claim rejected, it’s a good idea to read your policy documents to ensure you know what is and isn’t covered.
-You should also check that you have enough cover to meet your needs.
+To avoid having your insurance claim rejected, read your policy documents so you know what is and isn’t covered.
+You should also check you have enough cover to meet your needs.

 Frequently asked questions